21 – The Buggles

 # 1 – Madonna

-There is no doubt that Madonna stands as the act who most benefited from the exposure MTV gave her.
-Of course Madonna also proved to be advantageous to MTV’s benefit as millions of viewers were glued to the channel everytime a Madonna video was played.
-Madonna’s beauty and made for tv personality along with her first four albums of brilliant pop music was promoted brilliantly through well done videos that MTV could not get enough off.
+There is no doubt that Madonna stands as the musical act who most benefited from the exposure MTV gave her.
+Of course, Madonna also proved to be advantageous to MTV’s benefit as millions of viewers were glued to the channel every time a Madonna video was played.
+Madonna’s beauty and made-for tv personality along with her first four albums of brilliant pop music were promoted brilliantly through well-done videos that MTV could not get enough of.
 And neither could we.

 DMCA.com Protection Status